tylermeyers351/Project-Tango-Yankee/README.md

 ## Additional Information

-Tycation.com represents a collaborative effort, symbolizing the authors' progress in web development.
+Tycation.com represents a collaborative effort, symbolizing the authors' progress in web development and collaboration.
 It integrates various React features, external API usage, and responsive design, embodying their commitment to continuous learning and project implementation.